bathtime/amoled/README.md

 - Thicker scroll bars and sliders
 - Panel widget (active window control) provides close and maximize/restore buttons (must be manually added to panel)
 - Pure black background for low battery consumption on amoled devices
-- A gnome 3.0 theme for those who want to run gnome within KDE (not being updated due to libadwaita breaking things)
-- Border size (except plasma borders) can be easily be adjusted from no borders to any thickness
-- Dual colour, high-contrast appearance for easy viewing in day/night This theme has been tested on the Raspberry Pi 4b architecture using the 7" official Raspberry Pi touchscreen on the Phosh and KDE Manjaro images.
-It has also be tested on Manjaro x86-64 KDE.
-It has not been tested on the X window manager!

 ## Requirements: